 Just think of an office where there is complete cooperation, proper understanding, and open communication amongst the employees as well as the employees and the management.
 A dream scenario isn't it?

 Such an organization is bound to produce quality work and earn lots of profits.
 People would love to work for such an organization, and thus employee turnover will be less, saving lots of money and effort.
 All this is indeed possible, only if companies stress on team building.

 There are various ways to encourage bonding and team spirit amongst employees, and one of them is through games and activities in which all the employees participate together.

 Have your employees stand in a circle.
-Next, one by one, each of them has to come forward and talk about one quality or good deed or value in any other employee that they find admirable.
+One by one, each of them has to come forward and talk about one admirable quality of any other employee.
 Such activities give the employees an opportunity to know things about one another, plus they are great in building bonds between all of them.

 Make a Story

 Start with dividing your employees into teams of five to eight.
 Next, have one of the teams come forward.
 Give each of the team members a picture cut out from a magazine.

 The rule of this game is that the team members cannot show their picture to others in their team, but they can show it to the audience, and together, they have to create a story explaining their respective pictures.

 One of the team members starts with interpreting his picture.
 When he stops, the next one has to pick up from where the previous one left, and then link it to his picture.
 Likewise, the teams have to build up a story.
 This game requires good communication, patience, and understanding amongst the team players.

 The rule of this game is that, starting from the employee who is assigned number one, all of them have to accommodate themselves in that small square.